— POST DATE: 2014 —

 Initially, I painted my murals on location on the store walls.
 The Three Stooges, Rhett and Scarlett from Gone with the Wind, and Sidney Poitier were hand-painted as one large mural measuring approximately 9′ tall x 22′ wide.
-Not shown here, but Jackie Gleason (“To the moon Alice”) and Clint Eastwood as Dirty Harry were in the mural.
+Not shown here, but Jackie Gleason (“To the Moon Alice”) and Clint Eastwood as Dirty Harry were in the mural.
 I started this mural during the construction phase of the Lake Oswego store and completed it, along with a few other murals and graphics, about a couple of weeks after the store opened for business.

 I went on to airbrush murals in several other locations at Kelso, Washington, along with Tigard, Beaverton/Hillsdale, and Lake Oswego, Oregon, along with a few different places before we realized that it was best to set up a studio in and paint the murals on stretched canvas.
-The canvas murals were then installed at the stores rather than painted on location.
+The canvas murals were installed at the stores rather than painted on location.
 That allowed me to be in the new store for a day or two instead of a month.

 I created all my murals in the studio as large paintings on canvas from that point on.

-Over the years, I painted many movie stars and celebrities; John Wayne, Elvis, Bogart, Schwarzenegger.
+Over the years, I painted many movie stars and celebrities: John Wayne, Elvis, Bogart, and Schwarzenegger.
 They were subject to my art if they were hot on the screen.
 One of my all-time favorite movie stars to paint was Marilyn Monroe.
 I must have painted her iconic imagery a dozen times – maybe more.

-Later, as stores opened more frequently, my hand-painted murals were photographed with an 8 x 10 view camera and reproduced as photo murals and installed in numerous Hollywood Video locations throughout the United States.
+Later, as stores opened more frequently, my hand-painted murals were photographed with an 8 x 10 view camera reproduced as photo murals and installed in numerous Hollywood Video locations throughout the United States.

 Airbrush Magazine featured my T-Rex mural in an article “Airbrush Large Scale Painting / Interior Super Murals” by Kurt Sinner, published in their vol. 2.3, 1995 edition and Airbrush Action 3, The Best New Airbrush Illustration by Airbrush Action magazine, along with murals I created of Elvis, E.T.
 (The Extraterrestrial), Eddie Murphy, and the starship Enterprise (below).